etherex/etherex/etherex/WhitePaper.md

 <div align="center">Contracts overview</div>

-Other contracts will eventually get added for Contracts for Differences (CFDs), batch auctions, and any new feature or core functionality.
-It will also be up to the community to provide some of those contracts, something that should be made easy by copying a current set of contracts and their related interfaces.
-The auditability of every line of code running the exchange as well as its execution at every step should be a refreshing change.
+Other contracts will eventually be added for Contracts for Differences (CFDs), batch auctions, and any new feature or core functionality.
+It will also be up to the community to provide some of those contracts - something that should be made easy by copying a current set of contracts and their related interfaces.
+The auditability of every line of code running the exchange, as well as its execution at every step, should be a refreshing change for traders seeking openness, transparency, and trustless trading.

 Data structure and API